BIVROST/360WebPlayer/README.md

 ## The default theme
 ![The default theme](README-skin-default.png)

 ## The white theme
 ![The white theme](README-skin-white.png)

-You can use the default theme by loading the `bivrost.css` file or the white theme with `bivrost-white.css`.
+You can change the theme by adding a `bivrost-theme-white` class to the `bivrost-player` tag.